Sasha Lane: Career

 Lane made her film debut in the critically acclaimed and award-winning American Honey (2016), a film about magazine crews, written and directed by Andrea Arnold, starring opposite Shia LaBeouf and Riley Keough.
 Arnold spotted Lane sunbathing on a beach while on spring break.
 Lane said in an interview that she "felt Arnold's vibe and decided to trust Arnold for an audition."

 The film had its world premiere on May 15, 2016, at the Cannes Film Festival, where it won the Prix du Jury.
 The film was released in a limited release on September 30, 2016, by A24.
 In 2017, Lane starred in Born in the Maelstrom, a short film directed by Meryam Joobeur.
 In 2018, Lane starred in Hearts Beat Loud, opposite Nick Offerman and Kiersey Clemons, directed by Brett Haley, and The Miseducation of Cameron Post directed by Desiree Akhavan.
 The Miseducation of Cameron Post won Top Prize at the 2018 Sundance Film Festival and has been praised for its “sensitive, understated portrayal of adolescent self-doubt and discovery.”
 In 2019, Lane played Alice Monaghan in Hellboy, directed by Neil Marshall.

 She appeared in horror thriller film Daniel Isn't Real (2019), directed by Adam Egypt Mortimer.

 In 2020, Lane starred in an episode of Amazing Stories for Apple TV+ executive produced by Steven Spielberg.
 She then starred in Utopia created by Gillian Flynn, an American remake of the British television show of the same name for Amazon Prime Video.
 In May 2020, she was cast in Loki, which premiered in June 2021.
 In February 2021, she was cast in Conversations with Friends, an adaptation of Sally Rooney's 2017 debut novel.

+She appeared in Twisters, directed by Lee Isaac Chung.